By Meg Guiseppi

 As you incorporate the suggestions below, check to see how quickly your actions yield search results and where they land in your list of results.
 This will help you determine whether your efforts are on target.

 [See Defensive Googling for more on this topic.]

 This free service lets you know when people say something about you online.
 Once you set up an account, Google Alerts will send you an email whenever a search term you've provided ("your name" or whatever other words you want) is published on the Internet.

-Your personal URL is the perfect address for your website and/or blog.
-But even if you don't plan to launch a website or blog (see advice below) or don't know what to do with your personal URL, secure it (or a viable option) before someone else does.
-At some point in the near future, a single Internet destination for all your career marketing documents will be the norm.
-Many registrars offer domain names for as little as $10 a year.
+Your personal URL is the perfect address for your website and/or blog (see #8 below).
+But even if you don't plan to launch a website or blog or don't know what to do with your personal URL, secure it before someone else does.
+Many registrars offer domain names for as little as $10-$15 a year.

 In any blogging activities, offer useful information.
 Avoid blatant self-promotion and negative or off-color remarks.
 Remember that anything you post will become part of the blogosphere.
 Don't write anything you may regret later.
 As a guest blogger, be sure to post an on-brand profile of yourself.

-Set up an account and personal profile with top booksellers (Amazon, Barnes and Noble, etc.).
+Set up an account and personal profile on the top booksellers' sites.
 Review books that are relevant to your field and areas of expertise.
-Your reviews and profile will rank high in your search results.
-Your reviews will also be picked up and published on many other bookseller sites, greatly increasing your search results.
+Each profile you have on one of these sites translates to more search results for your name.
+Your reviews will also land in your search results, and may be picked up and published on many other bookseller sites, greatly increasing your search results.

 Get involved in the associations' networking opportunities.
 Contribute to online discussion forums, write blog posts and articles, present teleseminars and/or webinars.
 Basically, get involved with projects that will receive online press.